 Managing horses in difficult conditions

-With below average rainfall in many areas of Victoria in 2015 and 2016, the department is encouraging horse owners to be proactive in ensuring they have enough on-farm feed and water and can care for their horses through to spring 2016.
+It is important for horse owners to be proactive in ensuring they have enough on-farm feed and water and can care for their horses through the dry period to the next Spring.

 Some things to consider when caring for horses during winter.